Updated: Jul 14

 This is the catch all for art and craft projects.
 Lately, the kiddo has been learning how to needle felt with kits from Dollarama.
 Art is another non-required course of study in Quebec.

 This is where we are getting the Quebec competencies for social sciences.
 The kiddo will be learning about various regions people live in.
 We are basically taking it straight from the competencies chart.
 He will be doing online research and finding a creative way to present the information.
 He will basically be doing this whole course on his own.
+You can find the printable we used for our homemade program here.

 This one is also not required.
 The kiddo marks down all his activity.
 Mostly it includes walking, biking, and yoga.